 - Cervical Mucus Change: Moreover, cervical mucus of pregnant women changes from cloudy to milky white discharge with a thick consistency due to more estrogen production in the body.
 (7) (8)

 - Constipation: During pregnancy the digestive tract gets relaxed due to more production of the hormone - progesterone which causes food to pass through the intestines very gradually resulting in constipation, making it one of the common pregnancy symptoms.

 - Mood swings and Fatigue/ Tiredness: Due to hormonal changes, women feel heaviness in their body and the stamina gets reduced.
-Mood swings are also a very prominent early signs of pregnancy.
-This happens due to overflow of estrogen and progesterone in the body of a pregnant woman.
+Mood swings are also very prominent early signs of pregnancy.
+This happens due to the overflow of estrogen and progesterone in the body of a pregnant woman.
+(9) (10)

 SOURCES AND REFERENCES:

 - ^ Pregnancy Symptoms: 10 Early Signs That You Might Be Pregnant | WenMD Webmd.com, 28 June 2019